aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ![marketplace](img/marketplace.png)

-21. Once the state machine completes successfully, confirm the status of your perimeter firewall deployment.
+21. Once themain state machine (`PBMMAccel-MainStateMachine_sm`) completes successfully, confirm the status of your perimeter firewall deployment.
     - While you can watch the state machine in Step Functions, you will also be notified via email when the State Machine completes (or fails).
 Successful state machine executions include a list of all accounts which were successfully processed by the Accelerator.
 22. If your perimeter firewalls were not deployed on first run, you will need to rerun the state machine.
 This happens when:
     1. you were unable to activate the firewall AMI's before stage 2 (step 19)